finafisken/disco-gaben/README.md

 ### `event` commands
 - `list` will list the current events that are available
+- `join` join a specified event.
+Arguments provided are:
-- `join` join the event specified with event id as argument eg. `!event join 5678`
+  - *id* the id of the event eg. `!event join 5678`
 - `add` add an event to the event list.
 Arguments provided are:
   - *date* provide the date in this format `YYYY-MM-ddThh:mm`
   - *title* provide title in qoutes to support spaces